 SEO has come a long way since it first came to the attention of marketers back in 1997 when the manager of rock band Jefferson Starship wanted to find a way to make the band’s official website rank first on the search engine results.

-While a headless CMS is an ideal solution for a brand looking to deliver omni-channel experiences across devices and channels, the question of SEO in context of headless content is puzzling.
-After all, the content isn’t tied to any front-end template, it’s also now face the challenge of trying to implement the best SEO practices on a platform they are not so familiar with.
+While a headless CMS is an ideal solution for a brand looking to deliver omni-channel experiences across devices and channels, the question of SEO in context of headless content can be puzzling.
+After all, the content isn’t tied to any front-end template.
+With that brings the challenge of trying to implement the best SEO practices on a platform a team might not be so familiar with.

 If you’re feeling a bit stuck about your SEO and your headless CMS, then you’re in the right place.
 We take you through the best SEO practices that you can apply on a headless CMS, but before we dive into that, let’s take a look at how we ended up here in the first place.